kylbutlr/notes-app-api/README.md

 npm start
 ```

-All requests* require a Config Object of Headers for Authorization containing the JSON Web Token:
+All requests (besides login/register) require a Config Object of Headers for Authorization containing the JSON Web Token:
 ```js
 headers: {
   authorization: JWT
 }
 ```
-*Not needed for login/register

 #### Users: